Foundations of Descriptive and Inferential Statistics: Discrete and continuous random variables

-\lb{ch7} Applications of {\bf inferential statistical methods} (to be discussed in Chs.~\ref{ch12} and \ref{ch13} below) rest fundamentally on the concept of a probability-dependent quantity arising in the context of {\bf random experiments} which is referred to as a {\bf random variable}.
-The present chapter aims to provide a basic introduction to the general properties and characteristic features of these quantities.
-We begin by stating their definition.
+\lb{ch7} Applications of \textbf{inferential statistical methods} rooted in the \textbf{frequentist approach} to \textbf{Probability Theory}, some of which are to be discussed in Chs.~\ref{ch12} and \ref{ch13} below, rest fundamentally on the concept of a probability-dependent quantity arising in the context of \textbf{random experiments} that is referred to as a \textbf{random variable}.
+The present chapter aims to provide a basic introduction to the general properties and characteristic features of random variables.
+We begin by stating the definition of this concept.